MicrosoftDocs/sql-docs/docs/dma/dma-powerbiassesreport.md

 This report shows a snapshot of how ready your databases are to migrate to a later version of SQL Server.
 The data in this report comes from the dbo.UpgradeSuccessFactor\_OnPrem view in the DMAReporting database.

 Filtering by instance and database name, and using the score cards at the top, you can see which version the database could be migrated too.
 For example, if you filter by the AdventureWorks 2012 database, you can see that the database is ready to move to all the SQL Server versions listed in the report.
-This is determined by ensuring there are no breaking changes for that database and compatibility level.
+The version you can migrate to is determined by ensuring there are no breaking changes for that database and compatibility level.

 ![Upgrade success factor for AdventureWorks database](../dma/media/UpgradeSuccessFactor.png)